Password Statistics 20260+ Billion Credentials Leaked

 • The word "password" is still used by more than 700,000 people globally despite being easily guessable.

-• Many users add the current year to common words like "netflix2025", thinking it adds security.
+• Many users tack the current year onto common words, thinking a date like 2025 adds security.

 Top 10 Most Used Passwords